 Road traffic accident crush injury claims

 Crush injuries can occur when the roof of a vehicle collapses in a rollover accident, or when the body of a vehicle is so badly compressed that it traps the driver or passengers inside.
-Crush injuries can also affects cyclists, motorcyclists and pedestrians who become trapped between vehicles or between a vehicle and another object such as a wall.
+Crush injuries can also affect cyclists, motorcyclists and pedestrians who become trapped between vehicles or between a vehicle and another object such as a wall.

 All road users have a duty to act responsibly and to take reasonable care for the safety of other road users.
 If a driver acts recklessly, then they may be found to be negligent and liable to pay compensation to anyone who was hurt by their actions.
 The claim would usually be settled by the driver’s insurance company, not the driver directly.